-After testing Cloud Cam for a few months, I dove in with a comprehensive comparison of the indoor security camera.
-I compared it to Nest Cam, Canary, Logi Circle 2, and Arlo Q. I wasn’t expecting much from Cloud Cam as it has a sub $120.00 price tag and is made by Amazon.
+After testing Cloud Cam for a few months, we dove in with a comprehensive comparison of the indoor security camera.
+We compared it to Nest Cam, Canary, Logi Circle 2, and Arlo Q. We weren’t expecting much from Cloud Cam as it has a sub $120.00 price tag and is made by Amazon.
 (Amazon’s great, but they lack security camera experience.)
-However, I was thoroughly impressed and felt that the camera deserved a deeper dive.
+However, we were thoroughly impressed and felt that the camera deserved a deeper dive.

 What is Amazon Cloud Cam?

 Amazon Cloud Cam is a wired, indoor home security camera.
 There are two versions of the camera, including a standalone camera (which we will review today) and the Key Edition (which we will not review today).
 The Key edition ships with a cable to connect it to a smart lock, which Prime members in select cities can use to activate Amazon’s in-home delivery service.
 You can always add the cable at a later time if you want.